MicrosoftDocs/xamarin-docs/docs/essentials/open-browser.md

 }
 ```

 This method returns after the browser was _launched_ and not necessarily _closed_ by the user.
-The `bool` result indicates whether the launching was successful or not.

 ## Customization